-Administrative offices are generally open from 8:30 am to 5 pm Monday through Friday, with the exception of legal holidays.
+Administrative offices are generally open from 8:30 am to 5 pm Monday through Friday, except for legal holidays.
 Some offices are closed from noon to 1 pm.

 Student access is generally limited to the basement level on weekends and after 6 pm on weekdays.
 Students who remain in campus buildings after 11:30 pm must be prepared to show proper identification to University police officers or other University representatives upon request.